roboav8r/hierarchical_game_control_ros/README.md

-# hierarchal_game_control_ros
+# hierarchical_game_control_ros
-A ROS package to implement a hierarchal game-theoretical control system for robots.
+A ROS package to implement a hierarchical game-theoretical control system for robots.
 The two-layer hierarchy consists of a high-level Monte-Carlo Tree Search (MCTS) planner, and a low-level optimal controller using the IFOPT solver as a backend.